-- 17. Each team completes one legal memorandum.
-The 2015 Paralegal Cup Mooting Competition Committee (Committee) has assigned each team to write the legal memo as the Appellant. - 18.
+- 1. Each team completes one legal memorandum.
+The 2016 Paralegal Cup Mooting Steering Committee (Committee) has assigned each team to write the legal memo as the Appellant. - 2.
 The team legal memo must consist of the following: - a) A cover page that includes the name of the court to which the matter is being appealed, the title of proceedings, the title of the document (e.g. Appellant's Legal Memorandum), and the team number.
-The team legal memorandum must not include the any competitor names or postsecondary institution name; - b) Part I Overview; - c) Part II Facts; - d) Part III Issue(s); - e) Part III Law; - f) Part IV Analysis; and - g) Part V Conclusion. - 19.
+The team legal memorandum must not include the any competitor names or post-secondary institution name; - b) Part I Overview; - c) Part II Facts; - d) Part III Issue(s); - e) Part III Law; - f) Part IV Analysis; and - g) Part V Conclusion. - 3.
 Students are expected to properly cite all sources included in their legal memorandum.
-Footnotes shall be formatted in accordance with the Canadian Guide to Uniform Legal Citation, Eighth Edition. - 20.
-A paper copy of the legal memorandum is to be submitted to the Registration desk before 9:00 AM on Saturday, November 21, 2015. - 21.
-The team that receives the highest score as determined by the written component judges is awarded the Written Advocacy Award.
+Footnotes shall be formatted in accordance with the Canadian Guide to Uniform Legal Citation, Eighth Edition. - 4.
+A paper copy of the legal memorandum is to be submitted to the Registration desk before 9:00 AM on Saturday, November 19, 2016. - 5.
+The team that receives the highest score as determined by the written component judges is awarded the Written Advocacy Award. - 6.
+Written scores are taken into account in the final overall calculation and can be determinative of whether or not a team progresses to the second day of the competition.